dhamidi/orange-go/README.md

 The default username policy enforces no length minimum, and a maximum of 32 characters.

+A set of users can be designated as administrators.

+Administrators have access to a set of endpoints under `/admin`, which allows the to inspect the state of the system and perform certain actions.

 **TODO**: allow changing password on behalf of the users.

 **TODO**: allow users to reset their password.